Chahine-tech/pokereact/readme.md

-# Foobar
+# Pokereact

-Foobar is a Python library for dealing with word pluralization.
+This is our pokereact project.

 ## Installation